We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 Consider Using Mulch In Container Gardens

-We’ve found it particularly helpful to use mulch in our container gardens.
+We’ve also found it helpful to use mulch in our container gardens.

-One of the huge benefits of container gardens is the general weed management situation.
+One of the huge benefits of container gardens is the general weed situation to being with.
 They’re practically non-existent to begin with and easy to remove if they show up.

 We like using mulch in our container gardens for the moisture conservation properties.
 Mulch allows for lesser evaporation of the moisture in your soil.